emca-it/OP5-Log-Analytics-2.x/09-00-00-Intelligence_Module/09-04-00-AI_Learn.md

 Under the parameters for learning the network there is an area in which teaching results will appear.

-After pressing the Refresh button, the list of the resulting models will be refreshed.
+After pressing the "Refresh" button, the list of the resulting models will be refreshed.

 Autorefresh - selecting the field automatically refreshes the list of